cockroachdb/docs/src/current/v24.2/migrate-from-oracle.md

 ## Step 6.
 Host the files where the cluster can access them

 Each node in the CockroachDB cluster needs to have access to the files being imported.
-There are several ways for the cluster to access the data; for more information on the types of storage [`IMPORT`]({% link {{ page.version.version }}/import.md %}) can pull from, see the following:
+There are several ways for the cluster to access the data; for more information on the types of storage [`IMPORT INTO`]({% link {{ page.version.version }}/import-into.md %}) can pull from, see the following:

 - [Use Cloud Storage]({% link {{ page.version.version }}/use-cloud-storage.md %})
 - [Use a Local File Server]({% link {{ page.version.version }}/use-a-local-file-server.md %})